wultra/powerauth-push-server/docs/PowerAuth-Push-Server-1.10.0.md

 - `development` - development APNs host is used for sending push messages
 - `production` - production APNs host is used for sending push messages

+For platforms other than APNs the parameter is not used, `null` value is allowed.

 For existing device registrations the `environment` is not specified, thus the global server setting is used.
 The environment is controlled by property `powerauth.push.service.apns.useDevelopment`.
 In case the property is set to `production`, delivery to `development` APNs host is not allowed for devices registered with `development` environment.

 This change is reflected in database by addition of parameter `environment` in table `push_device_registration`.